Bullshit-free training for building applications with the Spring Boot and the Spring Framework.

-Choosing a lousy architecture can quickly turn your dream product or job into a nightmare.
+Choosing the wrong tech or a lousy architecture can quickly turn your dream product or job into a nightmare.
 I’ve seen it happen way too often.
 It is usually a mix of inexperienced devs and product owners and horrible communication between all parties.

 But it must not be like that, and I am on a mission to change that.

 I love to combine technology and business for a higher purpose.
 Being a rare dev, who can talk with devs and non-devs alike on equal footing.
 Been building complex systems for small to enterprise companies for almost two decades now.
-Also, published three books on Spring Boot so far.
+Published three books on Spring Boot so far too.

 Get in touch and tell me what pains are bothering you right now.